Updated June 12, 2023

 When we intend to use multiple lines for specifying the string, that becomes a multiline string literal.
-In order to accomplish this, backslash ‘\’ is used.
+To accomplish this, backslash ‘\’ is used.

 t = "Hi!\ How are you?" print (t)

-As can be seen above, the backslash has been specified after “Hi”, and then we moved to the next line.
-This functionality is quite useful in situations that involve specifying big strings that we don’t prefer to be specified in a single line.
+As seen above, the backslash was specified after “Hi,” and then we moved to the next line.
+This functionality is quite helpful in situations that involve establishing big strings that we don’t prefer to be specified in a single line.

 There’s another method to specify the string in multiple lines.
 This is through the use of triple quotes.
-For instance, we want to say “Hi!
+For instance, we want to say, “Hi!
 How are you?
-It’s long since we met last”.
+It’s a long since we last met”.
 We would like to have this string specified using the triple quotes method.
-It will be done in python, as shown below.
+It will be done in Python, as shown below.

 t = """Hi How are you?
 It's long since we met last.""" print (t)

-As can be seen in the above python code execution screenshot, the output gets properly indented.
-So this approach basically allows us to format the output as needed.
+As can be seen in the above Python code execution screenshot, the output gets appropriately indented.
+So this approach allows us to format the output as needed.

 2. Numeric Literals

 Numeric literals are of multiple types based on the number type and size.
-The types of numeric literals are integer, long integer, float (decimal numbers), and complex numbers.
-Let’s see each of them one-by-one.
+The types of numeric literals are integers, long integers, float (decimal numbers), and complex numbers.
+Let’s see each of them one by one.

 They can be either positive or negative.
 In Python, integers can be assigned to a variable, as illustrated below.